Last Updated on October 25, 2023

-I’ll be up-front about something: Paris in the fall is my preferred time of year.
-There’s something about sparkling autumnal light hitting the Seine as you cross the Pont Neuf.
+I’ll be up-front about something: I prefer Paris in the fall.
+For one thing, there’s just something about sparkling autumnal light hitting the Seine at that particular angle as you cross the Pont Neuf.

 Maybe the wind blows your bright red scarf to one side, prompting you to wrap it more snugly around your ears and into your coat.
 There’s something intoxicating about seeing the city spring back to vibrant life after the semi-emptiness of the summer.